 Microbial Nitrogen Cycling

-The oxidation of NH3 to NO2- and ultimately NO3- by chemoautotrophic ammonia- and nitrite-oxidizing microorganisms is a critical branch of the nitrogen cycle in soil, sedimentary, marine, freshwater and estuarine environments, where this process provides the key link between the mineralization of organic nitrogen and the subsequent loss of fixed nitrogen via denitrification and anammox.
+The oxidation of NH3 to NO2- and ultimately NO3- by chemoautotrophic ammonia- and nitrite-oxidizing microorganisms is a critical branch of the nitrogen cycle in marine, estuarine, freshwater, and terrestrial environments, where this process provides the key link between the mineralization of organic nitrogen and the subsequent loss of fixed nitrogen via denitrification and anammox.
 Much of our research is focused on exploring the diversity and structure of ammonia-oxidizing microbial communities, based on amoA genes encoding the alpha-subunit of the key nitrification enzyme, ammonia monooxygenase (AMO).
 Our work has revealed the widespread occurrence of the previously unrecognized group of ammonia-oxidizing archaea (AOA) in marine water columns and sediments.
-We are currently using molecular and biogeochemical approaches to explore the diversity, abundance, and activity of AOA and AOB in a number of ecosystems, including Monterey Bay, San Francisco Bay, Elkhorn Slough, and Riverton, WY, among others.
+We are currently using molecular and biogeochemical approaches to explore the diversity, abundance, and activity of AOA and AOB in a number of ecosystems, including San Francisco Bay, Monterey Bay, Elkhorn Slough, Stinson Beach, and Riverton, WY, among others.
 Finally, we are using cultivation as well as metagenomic and metatranscriptomic approaches (see CSP Projects through the DOE Joint Genome Institute) to gain novel insights into AOA within both aquatic and terrestrial environments.